If your breast implants are placed under the muscle, there's a little something you may notice when your chest muscles move called flex distortion.

 They know their work, your surgery, and your anatomy better than anyone else.

-What all your BA decisions come down to is: what's important to you.
+What all your breast augmentation decisions come down to is: what's important to you.
 If your lifestyle trumps your boobs it's really important to communicate this to your surgeon.

 So, choose a Board Certified plastic surgeon with experience and be sure to ask specifically about how your anatomy, lifestyle and implant choices might influence the likelihood or degree of flex distortion! :)